Community Housing ("The Company") needs to collect and process personal data to deliver services such as:

 You have a right to ask us what personal information we hold about you and to request a copy of your information.
 This is known as a 'subject access request' (SAR).

 The best way to do this is to put your request in writing using our template form located below.
 When a Subject Access request is made, we will take reasonable steps to verify your identity before we can proceed so you may wish to submit a copy of your photo ID with your request to save time.
+This validation requirement is in place for Personal and Information security purposes.

 If you are seeking to obtain specific information (e.g. about a particular matter or from a particular time period), it helps if you clarify the details of what you would like to receive in your request.
 Very broad requests are likely to require clarification so we can make sure we know what information you require.
 If someone is requesting information on your behalf they will need written confirmation from you to evidence your authority for us to release this and proof of ID (both yours and theirs).